 Based on the widespread indications of precious and variable base metal mineralization within a prospective 800m by 180m wide corridor, association with the Llewellyn Fault Zone, lack of overall exposure, and proximity and similarities to the past producing Engineer Mine, the Technical Report on the Tagish Lake Project recommended a significant exploration program on the Wann River portion of the Tagish Lake Project.
 A program consisting of 2,000m of diamond drilling to evaluate the southeastern sector of the corridor, a ground magnetic geophysical survey to aid in geological mapping, and additional prospecting, mapping and sampling was recommended on Wann River with a budget of $950,000.
 A budget of $50,000 was recommended to evaluate the Engineer portion by mapping, prospecting and sampling.

-**A qualified person has not done sufficient work to classify the historical estimate as current mineral resources or mineral reserves, the Company is not treating the historical estimate as current mineral resources or mineral reserves and the historical estimate should not be relied upon
+* Please refer to cautionary note **A qualified person has not done sufficient work to classify the historical estimate as current mineral resources or mineral reserves, the Company is not treating the historical estimate as current mineral resources or mineral reserves and the historical estimate should not be relied upon